Speed Dating for Book Lovahs!

 Baby, it's all good!

 To the kiddos: "Don't want to check out a book today?
 Not in the mood?
-Already got a "date?"
+Already got a "date?" or reading a book?
 It's OK if you're already in a committed reading relationship - I don't want you to cheat on book you've already checked out!
 I'm not gonna to force you - I just want you to see what's out there!
 It's all good!"
 LOL

 I'll then ask the cooperating teacher now to help out with the timer as I scoot over to the circ desk and check out the books.
 (Of course I do it myself!
 Esp, if I don't have a media asst there or a parent volunteer available- and most times, I don't [sad face]) The last round the kiddos can go anywhere in the library to find that "just right" book and then-- in the space of about 15 min almost every kid has a book & they're all smiles!
 W00t!